Chancellor of the Duchy of Lancaster: Modern times

 Under the Promissory Oaths Act 1868, the chancellor is required to take the oath of allegiance and the Official Oath.
-The holder of the sinecure is a minister without portfolio; Sir Oswald Mosley, for example, focused on unemployment after being appointed to the position in 1929 during the second MacDonald ministry.
+The holder of the office is a minister without portfolio; Sir Oswald Mosley, for example, focused on unemployment after being appointed to the position in 1929 during the second MacDonald ministry.

 Following the Dardanelles campaign, Winston Churchill was in 1915 appointed Chancellor of the Duchy of Lancaster, a humiliating loss of the trappings of power.

 The chancellor of the Duchy of Lancaster is entitled to a salary under the Ministerial and Other Salaries Act 1975, but section 3 of the act provides that the salary "shall be reduced by the amount of the salary payable to him otherwise than out of moneys so provided in respect of his office".
 The office of the chancellor of the Duchy of Lancaster is part of the Cabinet Office.

 From 1997 until 2009, the holder of the title also served as the Minister for the Cabinet Office.
 This applied in the case of Alan Milburn, who was given the title by Prime Minister Tony Blair in 2004 and at the same time rejoined the Cabinet.
 However, in the reshuffle of 5 June 2009, the chancellorship went to the Leader of the House of Lords, the Baroness Royall.
 In David Cameron's first cabinet, the chancellorship remained with the leader of the House of Lords until 2014.

 When David Lidington was appointed chancellor on 8 January 2018, the position of Minister for the Cabinet Office was once again held concurrently.
 This continued until Michael Gove was appointed chancellor in July 2019.
 Michael Gove was given responsibility over the Cabinet Office, but did not initially hold the ministerial position of Minister for the Cabinet Office (which is not on a statutory footing).
 He was later granted that title in the 2020 Cabinet reshuffle and the two positions remained together until February 2022.